-In addition to flooring material, B&T expanded to include a variety of molded and fabricated aluminum trim for kitchens, bathrooms, doors, outdoor fixtures and automotive uses.
+In addition to flooring material, B&T expanded to include a variety of molded and fabricated aluminum trim for kitchens, bathrooms, doors, outdoor fixtures, and automotive uses.
 In its early days, the company was a national leader in aluminum manufacturing.
 B&T had one of the first extrusion presses for aluminum in the country and made their own dies for the machines since everything at the time was experimental.
-By the 1980s, B&T did specialty aluminum works for things like bus stop shelters, components for IBM typewriters and computer parts.
+By the 1980s, B&T had done specialty aluminum work for things like bus stop shelters, components for IBM typewriters and computer parts.

 At its peak, B&T Metals employed about 500 to 600 workers on three shifts.
-For years it ranked high on lists of African-American owned enterprises, but the company eventually ran into problems.
+For years, it ranked highly on lists of African American owned enterprises, but the company eventually ran into problems.
 Their dominance in the aluminum industry dwindled as more and more competitors joined the market.
 In 1968, members of the United Auto Workers union at the company went on strike.
-B&T management announced it planned to end or sell their operations because they had been losing money, but Governor James Rhodes intervened and a settlement was eventually reached.
+B&T management announced it planned to end or sell their operations because they had been losing money, but Governor James Rhodes intervened, and a settlement was eventually reached.

 Some cleanup was done at B&T Metals when the Manhattan Project work was completed.
-But detection and decontamination methods and equipment had dramatically improved by the late-1980s.
-In 1988 and 1989, radiological assessment identified higher than normal concentrations of uranium in dust on the building support beams, in several floors, sump and drain locations inside the main office building, and in several outdoor locations where uranium shavings were reportedly dumped.
+But detection and decontamination methods and equipment had dramatically improved by the late 1980s.
+In 1988 and 1989, radiological assessment identified higher than normal concentrations of uranium in dust on the building support beams, on several floors, in sump and drain locations inside the main office building, and in several outdoor locations where uranium shavings were reportedly dumped.
 The highest contamination levels were about 600 picocuries of radiation per gram.
 As a comparison, Ohio’s soil typically has a natural radiation of 5 to 10 picocuries.
 In October 1992, B&T Metals was designated for remedial action.
 A government contractor was hired and decontaminated the property.
-In the spring of 1996, a post remedial action survey was completed by the Oak Ridge National Laboratory and the site was released for use without radiological restrictions.
+In the spring of 1996, a post-remediation action survey was completed by the Oak Ridge National Laboratory, and the site was released for use without radiological restrictions.
 The notice was published in June 2001, officially confirming the facility no longer served as a potential radiological health or safety concern.